Countdown Calendar

 25 minutes is the foundation of the Pomodoro Technique, the most popular time management method among students, developers, writers, and remote workers.
 Work with full focus for 25 minutes, then take a 5-minute break.
 Repeat 4 times and take a longer break.
 If you want the full Pomodoro experience with automatic cycling, try our dedicated Pomodoro Timer page.

 Cognitive science research suggests that human attention peaks in intervals of 20–30 minutes before naturally drifting.
-25 minutes lands right in this window — long enough to enter a genuine flow state and make real progress, short enough that the finish line is always visible.
+Setting a timer for 25 minutes lands right in this window — long enough to enter a genuine flow state and make real progress, short enough that the finish line is always visible.
 Knowing you only have to focus until the timer beeps removes the mental resistance of open-ended work.
-This is why the Pomodoro Technique has endured for 30+ years and is used by millions of students and professionals worldwide.
+This is why the Pomodoro Technique has endured for 30+ years and is used by millions of people worldwide.

 For students, a structured 25-minute session beats an unfocused hour.
 Spend the first 2 minutes reviewing what you covered last session ("retrieval practice").
 Use the next 20 minutes on a single topic or problem set — no phone, no tabs except what is relevant.
 In the final 3 minutes, write a brief summary of what you learned without looking at your notes.
 This technique, called the "Feynman Method," dramatically improves retention compared to re-reading.